Call Today to Get Started With Your Visa!

 • A notice of decision, Form I-797, Notice of Action.

-After submitting the form DS-160, the P2 visa applicant(s) will receive form I-797 and may be required to attend an interview at a U.S. embassy or consulate where an official will evaluate an applicant’s application and ask questions pertaining to the applicant’s qualifications for the P2 visa.
+After submitting the form DS-160, This applicant(s) will receive form I-797 and may be required to attend an interview at a U.S. embassy or consulate where an official will evaluate an applicant’s application and ask questions pertaining to the applicant’s qualifications for This.

-At the interview, the P2 visa applicant must bring the following documentation:
+At the interview, This applicant must bring the following documentation:

 • Receipt notice Form I-797, confirming petition Form I-129 was received;